 Brittany Gasama (International Studies minor, class of 2020) served as a student teacher for Books and Beyond, a TESL program for students at Kabwende Primary School in Kinigi, Rawanda seeking to develop globally-minded students by increasing critical literacy skills, addressing the Rwandan "book famine," and developing models for cross-cultural teaching and learning.

 Find career success

 The hands-on learning and international experience of a global studies degree from HLS will prepare you for a competitive career, but we equip you with more than an excellent education.
 From mentor programs to public service opportunities and career development workshops to networking events, we can help translate your strengths into an impressive resume that reflects your individual goals.

 Join the Hamilton Lugar School community

 Invest in your future with an international relations degree from the Hamilton Lugar School.
 We offer two paths to becoming a student: direct admission and standard admission.
 The first step for either path is applying to attend Indiana University and selecting a Hamilton Lugar School major.

 If you can, apply to IU beginning August 1 (the fall of your senior year of high school).
 Note: your complete IU admission application—and all application materials—must be submitted by November 1 for maximum scholarship consideration.

 Do you want the Hamilton Lugar School to be your academic home?
 Direct admission allows you to join the HLS community as soon as you arrive on campus.
 This means you'll be able to meet with our advisors and have priority consideration for the Hamilton Lugar School Living-Learning Community!
-We offer direct admission to incoming fall students who meet the following criteria:
+We offer direct admission to incoming fall students based on the following criteria: